Isolation Vs. Social Distancing | The Important Differences

 Self-isolation doesn’t mean you need to bottle up your needs and emotions.
 Use technology and Apps to reach out to people you trust and talk about your feelings.
 This will boost your mood and help maintain good mental health.

-Also, keep a routine going and have designated work/study/relax area in your home.
+Also, keep a routine going and have a designated work/study/relax area in your home.
 Maintain boundaries during self-isolation: limit the amount of time you check on news, create time apart from other family members, and prioritize health and safety.
 Read a book, listen to music and spend time outside (in your backyard or balcony).
 Take it a day at a time and remember that we’re all in this together.